 Gabriel C. Fung

 MA-MFT, RCC, CCC

 Gabriel views individual issues through the scope of the family context when working with individuals, couples, and families.
 It is his desire to see families brought closer together and for healthier relationships to develop among its members.
 Gabriel has a strong passion for helping adolescents through their struggles and transitions.
 He recognizes the difficulties of the teenage years for all members of the family and is dedicated to helping families come to a better understanding of those challenges as well as seeking out ways to achieve equilibrium in the home.

 Dan is a Registered Clinical Counsellor with the BC Association of Clinical Counsellors.
 He believes that counselling is making space for understanding, healing, and moving forward.
 His mission is to provide a safe space for clients to be heard and to experience change.
 Dan works with individuals, couples, and families from a systemic, trauma-informed, and attachment-based framework.
 His clinical approach is informed by Emotionally Focused Therapy (EFT) and Internal Family Systems (IFS).
 He believes that the key ingredients for change involve growing in a healthy relationship with one’s emotions and connection with others.

-Joyce is an associate at Wishing Wells Counselling Service, and currently working towards her Master’s Degree of Marriage and Family Therapy at Trinity Western University.
+Joyce received her Master of Arts Degree in Marriage and Family Therapy from Trinity Western University.
 She believes that everyone has a voice and that their voice matters.
 She is passionate about creating space where their voice is listened to and valued.
 Joyce’s clinical approach is through the attachment-based lens of Emotion Focused Therapy (EFT).
 Joyce has experience in helping clients walk towards a better understanding and acceptance of themselves and others while gently processing with a trauma informed approach using the lens of Internal Family Systems (IFS).